How Much Control Do We Really Have Over Our Triggers?

 Then, there's a human error to take into account!
 We may sometimes automatically link symptoms to an action because we feel the need to explain it.
 To find a reason.
 I get it, and I have done it countless times myself!

-What types of things lead to a UC or Crohn's flare?
+What can lead to a Crohn's or UC flare?

 The impact of stress on flares

 Stress is one of those I also hear a lot, but we often feel stressed because of factors that are out of our control.
 How do you control stress?!
 I feel stressed just thinking about it!

 Seriously though, it's complicated!
 I am a pretty "stress" person.
 I have tried no end of mindfulness and meditation apps, coping strategies and self-help...
 I just ended up stressing about the fact that I didn’t seem to have any control!